Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 No. Only biological or adopted parents and grandparents are eligible.
 However, if your biological parent is married to your step parent, you can sponsor your biological parent and their spouse is included in the application as their dependent.

-What if I lost access to the email I used in 2020?
+• What if I lost access to the email I used in 2020?

 IRCC doesn’t allow email updates for this pool.
 You can try setting up forwarding or recovering the account.
 In past years, IRCC sometimes allowed updates or retrieval of confirmation numbers after all invitations were sent.

-Are the rules different in Quebec?
+• Are the rules different in Quebec compared to the rest of Canada?

 Conclusion and Next Steps